buan0001/SD_Testing_E25/Lesson02/README.md

   - Parameterised tests (data providers)

 - **Test Design Techniques - Black-box**, with especial attention to:
-  - Equivalence partition
+  - Equivalence partitions
-  -

 [  - Boundary values]: #
 [  - Decision tables]: #
 - **Pytest**, **Jest**, **PHPUnit**, depending on your programming language and unit test framework of choice

 [From now on you should:]: #
-[- Follow both methods systematically for finding test cases the bring value to the project]: #
+[- Follow black-box test design methods systematically for finding test cases the bring value to the project]: #
 [- Use a black-box mentality when figuring out valuable test cases for your test suites (e.g., look at the boundaries, identify values you can group together, think of edge cases)]: #

 [## In-class exercises]: #